-The background in my images above is from my bedroom.
+The background in the images above is from my bedroom.
 I purchased the stencil from Amazon for less than $20!
 Plus, it was super easy to apply.
 Click to view them here.

-The best part: I get to showcase a scripture whenever I do a call.
+The best part is that I get to showcase a scripture whenever I do a call.

-These are like a flexible material but very sturdy.
-I’m an Amazon Affiliate.
+These are like flexible materials but very sturdy.